Access Keys:

 • Component 3: Listening and Appraising.

-Performance Skills is an excellent qualification for pupils who want to explore their talents and the result of the completed course is a B equivalent.
-Pupils must choose a discipline of performance to study.
-Popular disciplines for pupils include dance, drama, singing and music.
+Performance Skills is an excellent qualification for pupils who want to explore career opportunities, techniques and their own talents, within the arts.
+The course outcome is a B equivalent.
+Pupils must complete a portfolio and choose a discipline of performance to study which will be used to complete a final performance.
+The course is internally assessed and externally moderated.

 • Unit 1: Working in the Performing Arts Industry